ouspg/CryptoCourse/2.Cryptographic_security_and_block_ciphers/README.md

 ### Task 2.1.
 Public and private key generation

 The main advantage of public key cryptography was the requirement of two different keys; public key can be used for encryption but only the private key can decrypt the data.
-Public key can be derived from the private key but not the other way around (at least with the current state-of-the-art algorithms).
+The public key can be derived from the private key but not the other way around (at least with the current state-of-the-art algorithms).
 Hence, you can share the public key for everyone to secure the data, but only the owner of the private key can access it.

-Public-key cryptography is not only limited for the encryption; authentication is an another important concept.
+Public-key cryptography is not only limited for the encryption; authentication is another important concept.
-Private keys can be used for creating *the digital certificate* for the data; with purpose of verifying the entity behind the authentication (ownership) by using the corresponding public key.
+Private keys can be used for creating *the digital certificate* for the data; with the purpose of verifying the entity behind the authentication (ownership) by using the corresponding public key.
 Compare with *digital signature*: it verifies the authenticity of the data but not always the entity behind the data.

 We will go more in details about public-private key cryptography later on the course.

-Your first task is to create different kind of public-private (also called asymmetric) key-pairs, by using different cryptographic algorithms.
+Your first task is to create different kinds of public-private (also called asymmetric) key-pairs, by using different cryptographic algorithms.
 Later some of these keys are used for creating the digital certificate.

 #### Task 2.1.1.
 Generate RSA, ECDSA and EdDSA keys with OpenSSL.
 Both public and private keys are required.

 Use both legacy command `genrsa` and newer command `genpkey` for creating the RSA keys.
-For ECDSA keys, use `ecparam` command.
+For ECDSA keys, use the `ecparam` command.
 OpenSSL Cookbook could be very useful in this exercise.

 Compare the results and the time it takes to generate the keys.
-It is recommended to try relatively high key length to notice difference (RSA).
+It is recommended to try relatively high key lengths to notice differences (RSA).

-For ECDSA, use `secp256r1` curve as it is used as base for certificates later on.
+For ECDSA, use the `secp256r1` curve as it is used as base for certificates later on.
 For comparison, use `Curve25519` for ECDSA key generation as well.
-Finally, generate `EdDSA` keys, by using also `Curve25519` to construct so-called `Ed25519` keys.
+Finally, generate `EdDSA` keys, by also using `Curve25519` to construct so-called `Ed25519` keys.

-Note, that with legacy commands you are expected to generate only RSA keys.
+Note that with legacy commands you are expected to generate only RSA keys.
 With newer commands you should generate other keys.

-We are mainly interested on the differences and practical use of OpenSSL on here .
+We are mainly interested about the differences and practical use of OpenSSL here .
 You might need to use some additional commands, to generate the public keys only.

-On Linux, you can measure time with `time` command.
+On Linux, you can measure time with the `time` command.

 #### Task 2.1.2.
-Different commands (legacy vs. new) might be using different Public-Key Cryptography Standards (PKCS) output format.
+Different commands (legacy vs. new) might be using different Public-Key Cryptography Standards (PKCS) output formats.
 Which ones have been used?

 #### Task 2.1.3.
-What are the practical differences of curves `secp256r1` and `Curve25519`?
+What are the practical differences between the curves `secp256r1` and `Curve25519`?

 #### Task 2.1.4.
 Can you notice significant time differences between tested algorithms on key generation?

 #### Task 2.1.5.
-Why DSA/ECDSA algorithm can be considered as problematic or even "weak"?
-Why is EdDSA (especially Ed25519) considered as better alterinative?
+Why can the DSA/ECDSA algorithm be considered as problematic or even "weak"?
+Why is EdDSA (especially Ed25519) considered as a better alternative?

-> Answer the questions and include all possible commands you used on your answers.
+> Answer the questions and include all possible commands you used in your answers.
 Return your public keys (and public keys only!) as a mark of completion of this task.

 ### Task 2.2.
 Certificate sign requests and root of trust

-In this task, we'll take a look for a so called **a chain of trust**; how different entities can be tied together by using other certificate as issuer for another one, to create so called certificate chains.
+In this task, we'll take a look for a so called **a chain of trust**; how different entities can be tied together by using another certificate as issuer for another one, to create so-called certificate chains.
-These certificates are created by using private keys; similar keys than we created in the previous task.
+These certificates are created by using private keys; similar keys that we created in the previous task.

-On DCC, trust chain contains usually three entities; Country Signing Certificate Authority (CSCA), Document Signer Certificate (DSC) and finally the electronic health certificate itself.
+On DCC, the trust chain usually contains three entities; Country Signing Certificate Authority (CSCA), Document Signer Certificate (DSC) and finally the electronic health certificate itself.
-CSCA can be usually thought as root certificate, DSC as intermediate certificate and DCC as end-entity certificate.
+CSCA can be usually thought of as root certificate, DSC as an intermediate certificate and DCC as an end-entity certificate.

 There can be one or more CSCA and DSC issuers per country.